-In accordance with Indian, the Philippines and Sri Lankan laws, all of our employees in these countries are entitled to receive benefits under the respective government provident fund, a defined contribution plan to which both we and the employee contribute monthly at a pre-determined rate (for India and Sri Lanka, currently 12% of the employee's base salary and for the Philippines peso 100/-per month for every employee).
+In accordance with Indian, the Philippines and Sri Lankan laws, all of our employees in these countries are entitled to receive benefits under the respective government provident fund, a defined contribution plan to which both we and the employee contribute monthly at a predetermined rate (for India and Sri Lanka, currently 12% of the employee's base salary and for the Philippines 100 Philippines pesos per month for every employee).
 These contributions are made to the respective government provident fund and we have no further obligation under this fund apart from our monthly contributions.
-We contributed an aggregate of \$5.1 million, \$5.1 million and \$5.5 million in each of fiscal 2014, 2013 and 2012, respectively, to the government provident fund.
+We contributed an aggregate of \$5.8 million, \$5.1 million and \$5.1 million in each of fiscal 2015, 2014 and 2013, respectively, to the government provident fund.